-See who to play and report your score on the
+See who you need to play and report your score on the Google SheetsDraw and Results sheet.

-Use the online Handicap Calculator to find the number of bisques, extra turns or starting advantage.
+Use the online Handicap Calculator to find the number of bisques, extra strokes or starting advantage.

 Contact details for BCC members may be found in the list sent by the Membership Secretary from time to time, or (if shared) in the online secure membership database.
 See also Booking a Court.

-To enter competitions and to use the draws to enter results, you must have a Gmail address and be logged-in with it You can use another email address if it is linked to a Gmail address.
+To enter competitions and to use the draws to enter results, you must have a Gmail address and be logged-in with it.
+You can use another email address if it is linked to a Gmail address.
 It's easy and free to create a Google account.
-Armed with your Gmail address, notify Ray Ransom for initial authorisation or if you encounter difficulties.
+Armed with your Gmail address, notify the Competitions Manager, Andrew Wise, for initial authorisation or if you encounter difficulties.

 During the summer season, we also play team matches against other clubs in the SWF leagues and one-day competitions, and CA inter-club matches, please see the team matches section for details and how to join a team.